 1. After-Burn Effect = More Calories Burned

-How some women (and men too) are so caught up with the amount of calories they burn on the treadmill or their favorite cardio machine.
-They’ll wear their fitbit or polar watches and crank up the level on the machine so that they can set records and break them ever so often.
+How some women (and men too) are so caught up with the number of calories they burn on the treadmill or their favorite cardio machine.
+They’ll wear their Fitbit or polar watches and crank up the level on the machine so that they can set records and break them ever so often.

 That’s all well and good but there’s a problem.

 After that treadmill run, that’s it for the calorie burn.
-If you pushed and burn say 500 calories in a workout, after a few minutes later when your heart rate goes back to normal there will be no after burn effect.
+If you pushed and burn to say 500 calories in a workout, a few minutes later when your heart rate goes back to normal there will be no after-burn effect.

-With cardio, your metabolic rate basically return to normal after a few hours.
+With cardio, your metabolic rate basically returns to normal after a few hours.

 2. Burn More Fat When Compared To Cardio

 It’s one thing to burn calories but it’s another thing to BURN FAT.